Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/points-system/points-system-add-ranks.md

 # Add Ranks (by VRFlad)

 ## Description
-This extension will add ranks to the Core Points System by VRFlad!
+This extension will add ranks to the [Points System (by VRFlad)](/en/extensions/points-system/points-system-core).

 ## Installation
 This setup allows an easy way to add ranks to the points system in Streamer.bot without any complicated maintenence and should allow for a one and done setup.